praneetdhoolia/praneetdhoolia.github.io/_posts/2025-01-08-adding-chat-client-to-retrieval-agent.md

 The following are required before deploying the chat client:
 1. An existing [node.js installation](https://nodejs.org/en/download).
 2. An active deployment on the [LangGraph Cloud API Server](https://langchain-ai.github.io/langgraph/cloud/quick_start/).
-Assistant UI can be also be installed in an existing React Project, as covered in the [assistant-ui langgraph cloud documentation](https://www.assistant-ui.com/docs/runtimes/langgraph).
+Assistant UI can be also be installed in an existing React Project, as covered in the [assistant-ui langgraph cloud docs](https://www.assistant-ui.com/docs/runtimes/langgraph).

-To create a new project, I'll follow these steps:
+To create a new chat client, I'll follow these steps:

 1. Ensure `npx` is installed.
     ```bash